-The process set out appears to be in two parts.
+The process set out is in two parts.
 First, the Government of Canada “must, in consultation and cooperation with Indigenous peoples, take all measures necessary to ensure the laws of Canada are consistent with the Declaration” (s 5).
 Second, the Minister must prepare an action plan to achieve the objectives of UNDRIP within the next three years, “in consultation and cooperation with Indigenous peoples” (s 6).
-However, it is unclear how these two parts are related to one another.
-As currently drafted, the Action Plan under s 6 does not contain the type of broad legislative and policy review that appears to be contemplated in the Government’s own review of its laws under s 5.
-Instead, the Action Plan is about proposing measures of various types.
-It would be important to clarify that the Action Plan is intended to include review and revision of existing laws and policies.
+The intent is that these two processes will be separate and it is not clear what, if any, relationship they will have with one another.

 Overall, the Bill, if passed, would not make any direct substantive changes in Canadian law.
 Rather, it would initiate a process that might lead to such substantive changes.
 The process would also apply to federal laws only.
 It would not affect provincial laws.
 If provincial laws are to be made consistent with UNDRIP, this would require a separate process with each province.
 British Columbia now has legislation in place somewhat similar to the federal Bill C-15.

 Beyond this, the Bill does clarify that UNDRIP is a source of interpretation of Canadian law.
 Already courts are using UNDRIP as an aid in interpreting statutes and common law, both federal and provincial.
 The language of the Bill would, in our view, assist courts in this process by making what was required more explicit.
 We discuss this in more detail in the next section.